kyuwon-lee/kyuwon-lee.github.io/_pages/Research.md

 ## Work in Progress

 Quitting in Protest, but to Where?
-Federal Employee Turnover and Policy Engagement Beyond Government (With Rebecca Perlman)
+Federal Employee Turnover and Policy Engagement Beyond Government (with Rebecca Perlman)

-Following the Bureaucrats: Impacts of the Revolving Door in the EPA (With Rebecca Perlman)
+Following the Bureaucrats: Impacts of the Revolving Door in the EPA (with Rebecca Perlman)